jorisgp/sort-nested-json/readme.md

 ```

-Here is an  example of using sort-nested-json with a nested sort.
+Here is an  example of using sort-nested-json on array filled with JavaScript objects, the sort is executed on a nested value.

 ```js